biosql/biosql.github.io/wiki/Enhancement_Requests.md

 References may also have additional attributes (remarks, GeneRIFs, etc), and thus one needs a Reference\_Qualifier\_Value table to store those.
+Furthermore, it would be good to be able to store the type of a reference (eg. journal, book, article, conference paper, etc.).

 Scheduled for v1.0.x
 --------------------